twekkis/cybersecuritybase-project/Readme.md

   * Set unpredictable token to each HTTP request.
 In Spring this can be done by not disabling csrf in security configs.

+**Plus**

+  * All input validations are missing
+  * Error output is inconsistent and might give some too details information from the backend application